upenn-embedded/final-project-edge-md/README.md

 ### 1. Abstract

+We want to build a translator between English and Spanish that is trained on the cloud and provides inference on the edge for doctors providing services to patients.
+Our end product should be a box that is able to be taken to any location and then takes in audio input, dissects through noise and outputs a clear translation in the corresponding language.

 ### 2. Motivation

+The motivation of our project is that several people in the US and in 3rd world countries require a translator to act as an intermediary between doctors and patients.
+Not only is this dangerous from a HIPAA standpoint but it drastically minimizes the number of patients who can help because of the limitation of doctors who know a patient’s language or a translator who knows both the doctor’s and patient’s language.
+We hope that with a highly accurate translator that’s arguably cheap and easy to carry around, we can help doctors work with more patients at either clinics in the US or in 3rd world countries where NGOs can send more doctors to help with translation programs.
 ### 3. System Block Diagram

 ### 4. Design Sketches

+ADD IMAGE HERE

 ### 5. Software Requirements Specification (SRS)

+The software system will focus on enabling accurate and efficient English to Spanish translation using a combination of a pretrained speech recognition and translation model along with domain specific correction tools.
+The pipeline will consist of speech to text processing, translation, and post processing to ensure medical accuracy.
+A pretrained model such as Whisper or a Hugging Face translation model will be used for fast inference on the edge device, while a medical dictionary and supporting language rules will be applied to refine outputs and correct potential errors in terminology and phrasing.
+System Requirement 1: The system must convert spoken English or Spanish input into text with at least 90 percent accuracy under low noise conditions, measured by comparing transcriptions to ground truth samples.

+System Requirement 2: The system must translate input text between English and Spanish with at least 85 percent semantic accuracy, evaluated using a predefined set of medical phrases and sentences.

+System Requirement 3: The system must apply a medical dictionary to correct key terminology, ensuring that critical medical terms are translated correctly in at least 95 percent of test cases.

+System Requirement 4: The system must produce translated audio output within 15 seconds of input completion, measured as end to end latency from speech input to audio playback.

+System Requirement 5: The system must handle basic conversational exchanges by maintaining context across at least two consecutive sentences without significant loss of meaning.

+System Requirement 6: The system must detect low confidence or failed translations and trigger an error state or retry mechanism in at least 90 percent of such cases.

 **5.1 Definitions, Abbreviations**